ray-project/ray/doc/source/rllib/single-agent-episode.rst

     :end-before: rllib-sa-episode-03-end

-To illustrate the differences between the data stored in a non-finalized episode vs the same data stored in a finalized one, take a look at this complex observation example here, showing the exact same observation data in two episodes (one not finalized the other finalized):
+To illustrate the differences between the data stored in a non-finalized episode vs. the same data stored in a finalized one, take a look at this complex observation example here, showing the exact same observation data in two episodes (one non-finalized the other finalized):

 .. figure:: images/episodes/sa_episode_non_finalized.svg
     :width: 800